AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 You can set a custom coloured halo for fixture, group, playback or palette buttons.
 This can be really useful for identifying different types of button at a glance.
-Select the \[Halo\] option on the Set Legends menu.
+Select the <Keys.SoftKey>Halo</Keys.SoftKey> option on the Set Legends menu.

 ![Halo](/docs/images/Fixture-Halo.png)